jlau0228/portfolio/README.md

 ### Receptionist & Medical Assistant | TSE Medical PLLC
 - Oct 2022 - Dec 2022
-- Assisted 100+ patients, doctors, nurses, and medical staff in English, Cantonese, and Mandarin with examinations and lab specimens
+- Assisted 80+ patients weekly, doctors, nurses, and medical staff in English, Cantonese, and Mandarin with examinations and lab specimens
 - Used DocAssist and MedicsPremiere for data entry and retrieval
 - Liaison with hospital, clinics, and insurance companies such as Aetna, United Healthcare, Blue Cross